 - Your academic transcript

 - Copies of correspondence between you and members of staff

-If you need copies of emails or Board of Examiners minutes then first try asking within your School if you can have these.
-If they refuse, you may have to apply for a Subject Access Request through the Data Protection Office.
+- If you need copies of emails or Board of Examiners minutes, first try asking within your School if you can have these.
+If they refuse, you may have apply for a Subject Access Request through the Data Protection Office.